marcelpetrick/DevNotes/BeenThereSeenThat/20230221_mucpp_KlausIgelberger_BreakingDependencies/README.md

 * small things are more beautiful than big things
 * but the structure/organization of the code (the design) matters even more
 * robert nystrom: `they were so focused on features, that organization went overlooked` - came from game design
-* then ´: of course: rewrite the code!
+* then: of course: rewrite the code!

 * joel spolsky: `they made the single worst strategic mistake that any software company can make: they decided to rewrite the code from scratch` (see Netscape..)